2hwk/Q2K/README.md

 On the other hand, a failure to read a keymap.c file will always result in a fatal termination.
 In this case, try converting a different keymap.c file for the same board, as particular keymaps may have unique #define declarations that can throw the script off.

 Inevitably as QMK evolves over time, due to the above reasons and more, this script will become more and more broken than it already is (as active maintenace of this in the long run is unlikely).
-The last version/commit of QMK that has been verified to be (mostly) working will [always be linked here](https://github.com/qmk/qmk_firmware/tree/a09a042b8fe6a0369a7c479168492125efa24e59) in the worst case scenario that it blows up horribly.
+The last version/commit of QMK that has been verified to be (mostly) working will [always be linked here](https://github.com/qmk/qmk_firmware/tree/3bb647910a09146309cef59eedd78be72697c88f) in the worst case scenario that it blows up horribly.

 ## Other Notes

 tl;dr VERY alpha, not gaurenteed to work 100% for every keyboard with QMK support.
 Lots of caught and uncaught exceptions will be thrown.
-Flashing firmware always has an element of risk and I am not responsible if your keyboard soft or hard bricks itself.
+Flashing firmware always has an element of risk and I am not responsible if your keyboard bricks itself.

 ## Future Development